 Chemical substances have different ecotoxicological properties.
 The risk a substance poses to the environment can be estimated on the basis of its hazard profile (ecotoxic effects on different organisms), the environmental impact (exposure) and its behaviour in the environment (distribution between and retention time in environmental compartments).
 Certain chemical substances can cause chronic adverse effects even at low concentrations in food or in the environment over long exposure periods.
 These include, for example, carcinogenic or mutagenic effects, impairment of the immune system or the central nervous system, reproductive disorders, and adverse effects on the endocrine (hormonal) control mechanisms of individual development.

 Such effects can occur in many more highly developed organisms of different taxonomic levels.
 One example is the feminisation of male fish downstream from sewage treatment plants caused by natural oestrogens (estradiol) and xenooestrogens (e.g. ethinyl estradiol from the contraceptive pill or nonylphenol from industrial chemicals).

 As a result of the damage to the ozone layer, the average UVB radiation in our latitudes rose by about 6% between 1980 and 1999 with increases of up to 50% when small ozone holes from the Arctic pass over.
 The situation has since remained stable at that level.
 This intense radiation can be harmful to human health, causing sunburn, skin cancer and eye damage.

 It is generally difficult to prove scientifically that the presence of pollutants causes harm to the environment or changes in it.

-What is more, little is known about the impacts of nanomaterials and the combination effect of chemicals on organisms and ecosystems.
+What is more, little is known about the combination effect of chemicals on organisms and ecosystems.

 Similarly the effects of climate change on the behaviour of chemicals in the environment (e. g. remobilisation of persistent substances deposited in arctic ice masses and glaciers) is still largely unknown.